December 23, 2022

 Looking to take home a trinket or two?
 This is also the perfect place to find it.
 Get lost in the streets around the Municipal Museum to discover boutiques packed with unique and locally made souvenirs, from handmade ceramics and jewellery to cork products.

-Thousands of people skip the Algarve’s capital entirely, but this is a mistake.
+Thousands of people skip the Algarve’s capital entirely, but they shouldn't.
 Faro is a vibrant, historic city and you’ll want to take your time getting lost in its narrow lanes and appreciating its centuries-old architecture.

 Enter the old town through the neoclassical Arco De Villa, which is on the site of the original Moorish wall, and find little local bars and shaded squares.
 Must-sees include the 800-year-old Faro Cathedral, and the Municipal Museum, which is situated in a 16th-century convent and has displays of medieval artefacts and religious art.